 Commercial Air Transport Safety Objective SPI SPT Continuous development of safety performance including the implementation of an SMS.
 Performance of the organisation's SMS Review of the organisation's SMS for effective implementation, including correct identification of threats and risks, and implementation of required actions.
 Ensure that the SMS is supported by an effective occurrence reporting system that contributes towards the potential identification and management of the operational threats and risks.
-To continuously improve safety by assessing and mitigating the risks relating to Cabin Safety Events.
-Layer 1: Cabin Safety Events Pre-cursors to consider: - Unruly passengers Threats are to be identified and a risk assessment is carried out as part of their operation.
-Development of own Safety Objectives, SPI's SPTs with a reduction in trends.
-These are to be developed prior to commencement of operations and reviewed annually.
+To continuously improve safety by assessing and Layer 1: Cabin Safety Events - Threats are to be identified and a risk assessment is carried out as part of their operation.